C Container Collection (CCC)

 Attempts to insert the key value type_pointer.

-#define CCC_array_tree_map_try_insert_with(array_tree_map_pointer, key, type_compound_literal...)
+#define CCC_array_tree_map_try_insert_with( array_tree_map_pointer, key, allocator_pointer, type_compound_literal...)

 lazily insert type_compound_literal into the map at key if key is absent.

-#define CCC_array_tree_map_insert_or_assign_with(array_tree_map_pointer, key, type_compound_literal...)
+#define CCC_array_tree_map_insert_or_assign_with( array_tree_map_pointer, key, allocator_pointer, type_compound_literal...)

 Inserts a new key value pair or overwrites the existing handle.

-#define CCC_array_tree_map_remove_key_value_wrap(array_tree_map_pointer, type_output_pointer)
+#define CCC_array_tree_map_remove_key_value_wrap( array_tree_map_pointer, type_output_pointer)

 #define CCC_array_tree_map_handle_wrap(array_tree_map_pointer, key_pointer)